rarenight/manga-collection-tools/README.md

-For my personal use.
+Made for my personal use.
 It has three functions:

 - Manga Hasher
 - Manga Verifier